The 10 Most Haunted Places in North Carolina

 North Carolina’s state history is deep and sometimes sordid, with lots of interplay between cultures, humans and nature, and even some inexplicable phenomena.

-From the mysterious disappearance of the “lost colony” of Roanoke Islan) to the dark history of the Cherokee removal and the Civil Rights era, this history is riddled with tragic tales and haunted places.
+From the mysterious disappearance of the “lost colony” of Roanoke Islan) to the dark history of the Cherokee removal and the Civil Rights era, this history is riddled with tragic tales and haunted places in NC.

 Many of the most haunted places in North Carolina— historic homes, forests, ships, swamps, hotels, etc.—are still open to the public today.